"Ideal Daily Game Plan", Long and Short Term Goals; Tools from MY OT Toolbox for YOU

 Joined: Feb 16 2009

-There likely are many who can benefit from this "Daily Game Plan".
+So here's one of the things I wanted to offer up to all for no cost: The "Daily Game Plan" or "Ideal Daily Flow Sheet", I have called it with the various types of patients/clients.
 This is something I developed in the past five to ten years and used with overall success with patients who have had anything going on with their body/mind/spirit which was making them forgetful or in disarray related to taking care of their daily needs and habits for the best interest of their health and well-being.
-That can be strokes, fibromyalgia, attention deficit disorder, Parkinsons disease, and various conditions related to dementia or simply being overwhelmed with a family medical crisis or being in menopause!
+That can be strokes, fibromyalgia, attention deficit disorder, Parkinsons disease, chemo brain, or simply being overwhelmed with a family medical crisis or being in menopause!
+It is also extremely useful for people with certain forms and earlier stages of dementia, as long as the person is still able to remember to use the sheet and can write a bit and interpret simple written information.

-This is something each person/team can develop and change, then fine tune and photocopy the original of so that every day the person has a new checksheet to go by.
+This is something each person/team can develop and change to fit their specific needs, then fine tune and photocopy the original or print it out as needed, so that every day the person has a new checksheet to refer to and fill out.
 Every person's mind works a bit differently, and some people are going to be more inclined to use a tool like this, but it's a good place to start with every person having difficulty working all the things into their day they are wanting to do.
-It goes hand in hand with goal setting or intention setting.
-Please refer to the forum on Life Coaching for more resources/information related to goal setting.
-One suggestion is a piece from New Years 2010/11 timeframe by Gwen Pettit, one of Lumigrate's contributing Life Coaches (and also Western Colorado therapist with many years experience as a Physical Therapist).
-She provided something wonderful about goal setting which I'm going to copy and add below here so you have them both in one "Stream"/topic).

 Here's how: